sankar5302k/Marinescope_AI/README.md

 - After selection we will intergrate cloud MongoDB.

 # Server 5 - ML server
+- It uses ARIMA model for time series of selected variables from cdf and csv which is much efficient than regression here.
 - The core ML is implemented for the Insights and Data Visualization and predictions.
 - The RAG + GEMINI is integrated for the Query the chatbot regarding the Insights.